 Warm Broccoli Salad with Bacon will impress your friends and family.
-Broccoli, bacon, and pecans are paired with a light creamy sauce along with cranberries and raisins to make a delicious warm salad.
+Broccoli, bacon, and pecans are paired with a lightly-sweetened mayo-based dressing with cranberries and raisins to make a delicious warm salad.
 Side dish?
 Main dish?
 The choice is yours.

 How To Make Warm Broccoli Salad With Bacon

-This delicious side dish might surprise you in its simplicity.
+This delicious broccoli salad recipe might surprise you in its simplicity.
 You probably have most, if not all, of the ingredients already on hand:

 - real mayonnaise